-Join Tim Grey for an in-depth discussion in this video Finding and replacing text, part of Up and Running with Word 2007.
+Join Tim Grey for an in-depth discussion in this video Finding and replacing text, part of Learning Word 2007.

 Sometimes you may have a need to locate a particular bit of text within a document, and in some cases, even replace that text.
 And just scrolling through the text is obviously not the most efficient way to find a particular bit of text.
 In this case, for example, I have a document that is over 1,900 words long.
 And so, scrolling through and looking for a particular bit of text would not be very fun, nor very convenient.
 This is where the Find and, potentially, Replace options come into play.
 I'll go ahead and click the Find button and that will bring up a Find dialog.

 And I have a tendency of typing imaging sensor when I actually want to say image sensor.
 It's one of the minor little errors that I have a tendency of making, and so I'd like to search for the word imaging to see if I have that word in this particular document.
 In other words, if I've made that particular mistake again, I'll go ahead and click the Find Next button.
 In other words, I want to find the next instance of that word.
 And sure enough, imaging sensor appears, when I prefer to use the term "image sensor."
 So, that means that I need to replace some text.

 You'll notice that we have a Replace button on the ribbon, but we can also, once we're in the Find dialog, simply go to the Replace tab.
 So now, I need to be very specific about the text that I want to find.
 I'm going to type in, not just imaging, because what if I have the word imaging in the context of something different and I don't actually want it changed?
 So instead I'm going to find "imaging sensor" and I'm going to replace that entire string of text with "image sensor."
 I can then specify if I want to replace the next instance, or all instances of that term.